 Pre-Recorded Lectures will help you prepare for the active learning activities and are a critical aspect of learning the content of this course.
-You are required to watch them using Perusall.
-Whether you watch and interact with the lectures will be evaluated and will be worth 15% of the grade.
+You are required to watch them and answer a few questions.

 Reading assignments will also help you prepare for the active learning activities and are another critical aspect of learning the course content.
-Your completion of the reading will be worth 15% of your grade and will be assessed using Perusall.